benzitney/lookml-style-guide/adding_comparison_measures.md

 ## 2.3 Create derivative measures
 As in step 1.4, you'll create 3 derivative measures off of each of the qualifying "seed" measures, but some details will be slightly different

+As in step 1, all of the derivatives should inherit any existing parameters in the seed measure, unless instructions are given below to update/add/remove those parameters.

 ### Comp Period
 * measure name should be the same as the seed measure, but should have `_comp` appended